Kia Sportage SUV review

 The Kia Sportage is now in its fifth generation and each new model has been an improvement on its predecessor.
 The first two versions were typically rugged SUV models, but the sleek third-gen model introduced the brand’s distinctive ‘tiger’-inspired styling and scooped our inaugural Carbuyer Car of the Year award in 2011.
 The outgoing model built on that car’s success and became one of the best-selling cars in the UK.

-There’s a lot riding on the new Kia Sportage, but that hasn’t stopped Kia being bold with the styling.
-It may not please everyone but there’s no doubting that the car is eye-catching, with the front end dominated by a wide grille and boomerang-shaped LED daytime running lights.
+There’s a lot riding on the new Kia Sportage, but that hasn’t stopped Kia from being bold with the styling.
+It may not please everyone but there’s no doubt that the car is eye-catching, with the front end dominated by a wide grille and boomerang-shaped LED daytime running lights.

 The GT-Line trims add a slightly sportier look, but any Sportage will stand out in the supermarket car park.
 You’re unlikely to mistake it for any of its numerous rivals, which include the Peugeot 3008, Volkswagen Tiguan, Ford Kuga, Mazda CX-5 and SEAT Ateca.
 Not to mention the equally strikingly styled and closely related Hyundai Tucson.

-Inside, the Sportage is just as attractive, with a set of twin screens lifted out of the hi-tech, all-electric Kia EV6.
+Inside, the Sportage is just as attractive, with a set of twin screens lifted out of the hi-tech, all-electric Kia EV6 fitted in top versions.
 They’re as good to use as they are to look at, with intuitive menus matched by crisp graphics.
 You don’t have to scroll through endless sub-menus to get to the settings you want, while the retention of physical buttons means the other minor controls are easy to use.

-Mild-hybrid, hybrid and plug-in hybrid engines are all available, along with conventional petrol and diesel motors.
+Mild-hybrid, hybrid and plug-in hybrid engines are all available, along with conventional petrol and diesel motors, although diesels aren’t currently available in Kia’s configurator.
 There’s currently no zero-emission option (you can choose the Kia e-Niro or EV6 if you want to go electric), but the wide choice of engines should suit a broad array of customers.

 The hybrid is likely to be the best-selling engine.
 You can feel the electric motor taking over when pulling away from a standstill or coming to a stop, when the internal combustion engine is switched off.
 You also get a boost from the batteries on the move, as the motor gives the petrol engine a little extra muscle when overtaking or powering up hills.
 The transition between electric and petrol power is smooth enough, but the 1.6-litre unit does get coarse if you demand a quick burst of acceleration.